darkeclipz/3d-canvas/README.md

  * `Z` shows the vertex ID.
  * `X` shows the 2D vertex coordinates.
  * `1` animate the cube scale.
+ * `2` animate the cube rotation.

  The angle of the camera can be changed with the mouse.

 ## Onward

 Add faces for the cube.
+Requires a depth buffer for a correct drawing order.